LNER Peppercorn Class A1 60163 Tornado: Launch and Great Central Railway trials

 Low speed trials of Tornado as a live steam locomotive first occurred on the 500 ft long track at Darlington Works.
-After a series of private tests, Tornado made her first in-steam moves on 29 July 2008, followed by its official launch on 1 August, moving up and down the test siding in front of the press.
+After a series of private tests, Tornado made its first in-steam moves on 29 July 2008, followed by its official launch on 1 August, moving up and down the test siding in front of the press.
 The 1 August launch coincided with the 40th anniversary of the end of steam on British Railways on 4 August 1968, and the 60th anniversary of the entry into traffic of the first Peppercorn A1 class locomotive, No. 60114 W.P.
 Allen.
 On 7 August, Tornado was entered onto Total Operations Processing System (TOPS), a computer system used in the UK for managing locomotives and rolling stock.
 Although the painted number is 60163, Tornado is designated 98863 on the British main line in TOPS, where "98" describes a steam engine, the "8" stems from the power classification of 8P, and "63" comes from its 60163 number.